 The fascist dictatorship ends in 1943, during World War II.

-During his dictatorship Mussolini wants to conquer new territories of other countries and wages wars to conquer Libya, Eritrea, Ethiopia, Somalia, and Albania.
+During his dictatorship Mussolini wants to conquer new territories of other countries and wages wars to colonize Libya, Eritrea, Ethiopia, Somalia, and Albania.

-In these countries, it is still possible to see the Italian influence in the names of streets, buildings, or in some commonly used words.
+Because of the Italian colonization, in these countries it is still possible to see the Italian influence in the names of streets, buildings, or in some commonly used words.
 Moreover, in the past, many people from these countries spoke Italian.
 When Mussolini’s dictatorship ended in 1943, Italy lost these territories.

 World War II was fought from 1939 to 1945.
 This war starts because the German Nazi government, led by Adolf Hitler, wants to conquer new territories in Europe.